 The Cashier's Office maintains a student bank which offers services for the deposit of student's personal funds.
 Withdrawals may be made in person only.
 Students may also cash checks up to \$75 if their accounts are in good standing.
 Payments on accounts may also be made by check.
 Additional information may be found in the Student Life section entitled Check Cashing Policy.
-For further information, please contact the Cashier's Office at 334-833-4407.
+For further information, please contact the Cashier's Office.